 - The built-in i18n module

-If you ask a seasoned developer savvy in Angular “What library do I use to translate my application?”, he would most probably answer “Use ngx-translate!”.
+If you ask a seasoned developer savvy in Angular “What library do I use to translate my application?”, they would most probably answer “Use ngx-translate!”.
 That would be no surprise!
 This third-party solution has been around for nearly four years now and gained lots of followers.
 Note that ngx-translate supports Ionic applications as well (we have an article on the topic).
 This is a good thing as the built-in i18n module is not compatible with Ionic 4 and it’s hard to predict when this situation will change.

 Ngx-translate has lots of features, including: